FrancisBanville/ms_interpreting_probabilities/README.md

 interactions probabilistically can capture the spatiotemporal variability of the aforementioned ecological processes and the uncertainty in our knowledge of interactions.
-By accounting for the uncertainty of interactions, networks of probabilistic interactions may provide a more realistic portrait of species interactions.
+By accounting for the uncertainty of interactions, networks of probabilistic interactions (which differ from probabilistic networks describing the uncertainty and variability of the *whole* network) may provide a more realistic portrait of species interactions.
 However, the absence of a standardized definition for probabilistic interactions hinders our capacity to study and comprehend this uncertainty effectively.

+We distinguish the variability of interactions from their uncertainty.
+Interaction variability is defined as the variation of interactions along spatial, temporal, or environmental axes [@Poisot2015Speciesa].
+For instance, the spatiotemporal variability of interactions describe the variation in the occurrence or strength of interactions across space and time.
+It is a property of interactions that should be quantified if we aim for a comprehensive understanding of ecological networks.
+Stochasticity is the inherent randomness or unpredictability of interactions that lead to this variability.
+Conversely, uncertainty is defined as a lack of knowledge about the occurrence of interactions.
+When using statistical models to infer interactions, uncertainty sources include input data, parameter, and model structure uncertainties [@Simmonds2024Recommendations].
+Input data uncertainty arises from our inability to empirically observe all interactions and from measurement errors in environmental and biological variables used for inference.
+Parameter uncertainty represents a plausible range of values for a parameter whose exact value is unknown.
+For example, we may calculate a range of plausible values for interaction variability (e.g., there could be a $50\%$ certainty that an interaction occurs $50\%$ of the time).
+Model structure uncertainty recognizes that different statistical models may adequately predict interactions.
+In contrast to variability, uncertainty can be reduced by sampling additional data.
+@Simmonds2024Recommendations underscores the importance of quantifying and reporting these diverse sources of uncertainty, alongside ensuring their appropriate propagation to model output (such as predicted interactions) and higher-level measures (such as network structure).
+Finally, a probability is a measure of how likely a specific outcome is, based on both the uncertainty and variability of interactions.
+Interaction probabilities may be uncertain when there is a distribution of plausible probability values.
+While recognizing that these definitions may not be universally accepted, they are the ones we adopt in this manuscript.

 Networks of probabilistic interactions, within a Bayesian perspective, express our degree of belief (or confidence) regarding the occurrence or observation of